 Prasi Pkhali is a delicious leek spread from Georgia.
 Leeks are simmered until soft and processed with walnuts, garlic, and spices to made a coarse paste.
 It can be made up to a day ahead of time (and is recommended to help the flavors blend) and is served with crackers, bread, or even lettuce leaves.

 Fesanjun Khoresh is a Pomegranate Walnut Chicken Stew from Iran.
-This was not my first time making Fesanjun and it was quite a treat to make it again.
 Pieces of chicken are simmered in a thickened walnut pomegranate sauce with cinnamon.
 It is a perfect warming stew with an intense sour flavor.
-Duguid also includes instructions to make Duck Fesanjun.
+Naomi also includes instructions to make Duck Fesanjun.

 If you enjoy the pomegranate walnut flavors in Fesanjun Khoresh, then Birinji Rash will be another favorite.
 Birinji Rash is a Kurdish Black Rice (with a dark brownish color).
 Short grain rice is simmered in a rich pomegranate water with shallots and walnuts to create a creamy side dish with a deep flavor.

 Gata is a rich and buttery puff pastry cake from Armenia.
-I loved that it wasn’t overly sweet, but is quite rice with a stick and a half of butter in the dough, another stick folded in to create the puff pastry crust, and an additional 6 tablespoons in the filling (this does make two large cakes- Duguid mentions Gata can be made into other shapes and often into individual puff pastry rectangles).
-The slices are a perfect accompaniment for tea or coffee and I loved the light cardamom flavor in the filling.
+I loved that it wasn’t overly sweet, but quite rich with a stick and a half of butter in the dough, another stick folded in to create the puff pastry crust, and an additional 6 tablespoons in the filling (this does make two large cakes- Naomi mentions Gata can be made into other shapes and often into individual puff pastry rectangles).
+The slices are a perfect accompaniment for tea or coffee and I especially enjoyed the light cardamom flavor in the filling.

 Khinkali (Georgian Topknot Dumplings)